mvccn/abot/readme.md

-# abot -- another, ai, agent bot
+# abot -- another/ai/agent bot
 CLI chatbot, written in Rust and very fast, support markdown output and use DeepSeek v3 by default.

 ## Features